 The League's legal department is situated at the confluence of many important legal and policy areas and is an excellent resource for municipal attorneys.

-The League has argued as amicus curiae in cases before the Council on Local Mandates, and can bring complaints before the Council if petitioned by two or more municipalities.
+The League participates in cases of statewide importance when the ruling will have an impact on our members.
+The League also argues as amicus curiae in cases before the Council on Local Mandates and can bring complaints before the Council if petitioned by two or more municipalities.

 Please note: Our legal department cannot be a replacement for a town’s municipal attorney, or an alternative to your municipal attorney, who should be your primary source of legal advice.

 Please Note: This service does not offer "second opinions" or alternatives to your municipal attorney, who should be your primary source of legal advice.